|

 Training School was established in Hershey, Dauphin County, on Cocoa Avenue, in 1924.
 That

-to Harrisburg and Troop C, Pottsville, relocated to Reading.
-That same year saw the First
+Harrisburg and Troop C, Pottsville, relocated to Reading.
+That same year saw the First drivers

-School was moved from the Hershey Inn to 19th and Swatara Streets, Harrisburg.
-The Highway
+was moved from the Hershey Inn to 19th and Swatara Streets, Harrisburg.
+The Highway Patrol at

-Greensburg. that year also saw the First State Highway Patrolman killed in the line of
+year also saw the First State Highway Patrolman killed in the line of duty.

 The State Police, in 1927, issued a regulation

-year saw the State Police establish a public radio station in Harrisburg, WBAK.
-In 1929,
+saw the State Police establish a public radio station in Harrisburg, WBAK.
+In 1929, the

-the Superintendent issued a General Order requiring all members of the department to
+Superintendent issued a General Order requiring all members of the department to memorize the

 On June 1, 1928, the State Highway Patrol